 Malignant brain tumours are the leading cause of cancer death in children.
 Amongst these, pediatric high-grade gliomas (HGGs) – a group of cancers that include glioblastoma multiforme, anaplastic astrocytoma, and diffuse intrinsic pontine glioma – are the most aggressive.
 Treatments for HGGs are both ineffective and highly toxic, meaning that sadly, most children diagnosed with these cancers succumb to their disease within a year of diagnosis.

-New hope is desperately needed for these children, which is why Dr. Taha Azad, a synthetic biologist and cancer researcher at the Université de Sherbrook in Quebec, will use new funding from a Terry Fox New Investigator Award to search for innovative ways to treat these deadly cancers.
+New hope is desperately needed for these children, which is why Dr. Taha Azad, a synthetic biologist and cancer researcher at the Université de Sherbrooke in Quebec, will use new funding from a Terry Fox New Investigator Award to search for innovative ways to treat these deadly cancers.

 “Current therapies for pediatric HGGs are clearly not good enough,” says Dr. Azad.
 “And unless we start to think outside of the box, it will be very difficult to bring new hope to these children and their families.”